deis/steward/API.md

 # Steward API

 Much of the steward API conforms to the [CloudFoundry service broker API](https://docs.cloudfoundry.org/services/api.html).
 In all cases, the steward API acts as a proxy.
-Depending on its mode, it proxies API requests to a backing [Helm](https://github.com/kubernetes/helm) (Tiller) server, its own built-in logic, or a backing CF broker.
+Depending on its mode, it proxies API requests to a backing [Helm](https://github.com/kubernetes/helm) (Tiller) server, its own built-in logic, or a backing CF broker (_NOTE: currently, only backend CF broker support is implemented_).

-Steward does not implement 100% of the CF service broker API, but strives to be 100% compatible with the API endpoints that it does implement.
+Steward does not implement 100% of the CF service broker API, but strives to be as compatible as possible with the API endpoints that it does implement.
+Since the proxy also interacts with Kubernetes primitives, 100% API compatibility is sometimes not possible.

 See below for details on each API.

-## Provisioning
+# Provisioning

+Steward implements the synchronous [provisioning API](https://docs.cloudfoundry.org/services/api.html#provisioning).
+However, note the following restrictions and changes between Steward's implementation and the that according to the published CloudFoundry documentation:

-Steward implements, and is 100% compatible with, the synchronous [provisioning API](https://docs.cloudfoundry.org/services/api.html#provisioning).
-Note, however, that it does not currently implement the `GET /v2/service_instances/:instance_id/last_operation` API endpoint, so is not compatible with asynchronous provisioning.
+- It does not currently implement the `GET /v2/service_instances/:instance_id/last_operation` API endpoint, so is not compatible with asynchronous provisioning.

-Also note that all key/value pairs in the `parameters` object, both in the request and response to this API call, must be strings.
+- All key/value pairs in the `parameters` object, both in the request and response to this API call, must be strings.

-## Deprovisioning
+# Deprovisioning

+Steward implements, and is 100% compatible with, the synchronous [deprovisioning API](https://docs.cloudfoundry.org/services/api.html#deprovisioning).
+However, note the following restrictions and chnages between Steward's implementation and that according to the published CloudFoundry documentation:

-Steward does not yet implement the [deprovisioning](https://docs.cloudfoundry.org/services/api.html#deprovisioning) API endpoint.
+- It does not currently implement the `GET /v2/service_instances/:instance_id/last_operation` API endpoint, so is not compatible with asynchronous deprovisioning.

-## Updating a Service Instance
+# Updating a Service Instance

 Steward does not yet implement the [updating a service instance](https://docs.cloudfoundry.org/services/api.html#updating_service_instance) API endpoint.